 One of the most important things to consider is your geographic location.
 This along with the roads that you drive on and their overall condition are sometimes overlooked.
 Different brands and models will provide different levels of traction, performance and longevity.
 Speaking with an expert from the tire store is recommended as a starting point.
 This will often be a person from your area who already knows what conditions you are faced with.

 With that said you should always do your own research as well just in case the tire store representative is motivated to put you into a certain kind of tire.
 In my younger days when I worked at one of these specialized locations we were often provided with bonuses for moving a certain brand or model.
-A good place to go for a second opinion would be the tire rack.
+A good place to go for a second opinion is the tire rack or tire buyer websites.

-Note that I am motivated to push you in that direction as I am an affiliate of that company.
-But you can still go there and not buy anything to receive additional assistance.
-What I like about the website is that it provides a lot of consumer survey results and reviews on different models and brands.
-I found them to be accurate when looking for replacement tires for my own vehicle.
+People often forget that you can go there and not buy anything yet receive additional assistance for individual brands and models.
+What I like about the websites is it provides a lot of consumer survey results and reviews on specific tires.
+I found them to be accurate when looking for replacement sneakers for my own vehicle.

-That is actually why I decided to become an affiliate because of the level of quality of the overall service.
 To review if you think you need tires you probably do.
-A good place to go to get your automobile tire questions answered is the Tire Rack.
+A good place to go to get your automobile tire questions answered is the tire buyer site.
 I wrote an article in August that covers a few more options for getting tires.
 For more information and articles posted to this website this next link will take you to the homepage for the auto repair information blog.